- Best Cat Food for Weight Loss

 Supports cat’s immune systems

 If your cat is prone to hairballs as well as a little excess weight, this versatile formula could be for you.
 It’s designed specifically for indoor cats, who may be a little less active than their outdoor counterparts.
 The recipe features fewer calories and less fat than conventional foods, helping your cat to achieve a weight that’s healthy for them.
 It contains chicken as its number one ingredient, alongside whole brown rice to provide the fiber your cat needs to maintain a healthy digestive system.
+For a full list of our favorite options, see our round-up of the best cat food for indoor cats.

 The unique recipe hinges on avocados; a natural source of omega-3 and omega-6 fatty acids.
 THese nutrients promote healthy skin and hair, so help cats to stop over-grooming, hence experience fewer furballs.
 Alongside avocado, other fruits and vegetables provide the rest of the vitamins and minerals your cat needs.
 B vitamins support a healthy metabolism, while calcium helps your cat maintain strong bones and teeth.
 Customers who’ve tried this food report that it performs exactly as promised – cats experience fewer hairballs, have healthier skin, and lose excess weight.
+Head over to our review of cat food for hairballs for more alternatives.

 Best Cat Food For Weight Loss Buying Guide